openstack/keystone-specs/specs/keystone/ongoing/policy-goals.rst

 and lacks secure defaults.

-The purpose of this document is to define the overall goals we need to achieve with OpenStack policy implementation and level-set on policy terminology.
+The purpose of this document is to define the overall goals we need to achieve with OpenStack's policy implementation and level-set on policy terminology.

 Goals
 =====